Pot or not? Busts highlight growing confusion over hemp

 In January, Idaho authorities arrested a truck driver and seized nearly 7,000 pounds (3,175 kilograms) of what they believed to be marijuana, even though the company shipping the material said accompanying paperwork made clear it was industrial hemp.

-At two other truckers and two security guards involved in transporting industrial hemp have been arrested and charged with felony drug trafficking.
+At least two other truckers and two security guards involved in transporting what they said was industrial hemp have been arrested and charged with felony drug trafficking.
 In May, the U.S. Agriculture Department sent a memorandum instructing states not to block the transportation of hemp that contains 0.3% or less THC.

 "We got information about a large package of drugs.
 We got it in here.
 We field tested it as marijuana, called the individual in.
 He was placed under arrest," said NYPD Chief of Department Terence Monahan.